ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - This mod is used for [osu!standard](/wiki/osu!standard), [osu!taiko](/wiki/osu!taiko), and [osu!catch](/wiki/osu!catch).
 - This mod has different effects when using it with different modes:
-  - In [osu!standard](/wiki/osu!standard), this mod will auto-click for the player, while the player just needs to move the cursor.
+  - In [osu!standard](/wiki/osu!standard), this mod will click for the player, while the player just needs to move the cursor.

 ---